UCR-Robotics/ee144/docs/lab1.rst

 - Once a goal pose is set, in the bottom left panel, go to "Planning" tab and try buttons "Plan", "Execute", or "Plan and Execute".
   Cool!
 The software can figure out a path for the arm to follow and reach the exact goal pose you just set.
-  Speed some time to play with it!
+  Spend some time playing with it!

 - You can also take a look at Gazebo to see the current status of the robot arm.
   RViz provides a tool for better interaction, but only Gazebo shows the real physical status.